Real-Gecko/KSP-SimpleConstruction/readme.md

 #### Known issue(s)

 * If the offset/rotation gizmo's are used on the docking ports, the spawn location might be off.
 This is a known issue and a feature request has been sent to [`taniwha`][taniwha]
+* Kerbalism compatibility is considered EXPERIMENTAL.
+  * certain builds may require no RocketParts and time to complete.
+We are aware of this and any assistance with this issue would be appreciated.

 ### Help Wanted